xcambar/emberfest_2016/slides.md

 ???

 ### you can migrate your already ambitious app to Ember
 * **The tools for an easy migration are already there**
 * Great opportunity to see Ember in more companies and projects

 A lot of talks about migrations this year. **Let's write awesome documentation!**

+I'm very glad about the "Learning core team".
+If you have experience about migrations, we should gather and write amazing documentation (Hey Ray, Hey Jade)!

 ---